-If you need inspiration on where to travel in 2020, then look no further – Rough Guides’ new book reveals 100 of the most extraordinary places to visit in the world – the ultimate travel bucket list.
+If you need inspiration on where to travel next year, then look no further – Rough Guides’ new book reveals 100 of the most extraordinary places to visit in the world – the ultimate travel bucket list.

-The Rough Guide to the 100 Best Places on Earth is being published on 1st September and is filled with spectacular photography sure to fill you with wanderlust.
+The Rough Guide to the 100 Best Places on Earth is filled with spectacular photography sure to fill you with wanderlust.
 If you can’t wait that long, read on for a sneak peek of the book, which you can order now!

 Hidden in the Himalayas, with all the matchless scenery you’d expect, the tiny country of Bhutan is staggeringly beautiful.
 Piercing peaks and plunging valleys fold into its borders, where you can climb to mountaintop monasteries, hike through ancient forests and horseback ride over lush green plains, while local guides give a real insight into the country’s living spirituality.

 Bhutan has been quietly forging its own path for centuries.
 Now, it’s leading the way in sustainable tourism.
 With at least sixty percent forest cover, Bhutan takes environmental conservation seriously.
 It’s already carbon negative, and is set to become the world’s first fully organic nation by 2020, as well as limiting the number (and impact) of its tourists by imposing a per-day minimum spend for visitors.

 Preservation is priceless, and travellers to this enchanting nation will leave with a real sense of what a privilege it is to experience Bhutan’s natural, cultural and spiritual riches.